 Keep these lizard catching tips in mind.
 You may want to do a little research on lizards common to your area before you begin.
 Make sure your child releases the lizard after they catch it and observe it for a short time.
 Also, be sure your child is gentle so that they do not hurt the lizard, after all, lizards are small and a bit fragile.
 Try not to grab the lizard by the tail so that they don’t loose their tail as it is an important part of their self defense.
 I just use the lay in wait and sneak up and grab the lizard method but there is also a grass lasso technique!

 If you don’t successfully catch a lizard, don’t worry, you can always try again!
 In the mean time you could try some making some lizard crafts or lizard treats together!
+Have you ever caught a lizard?
+Do you think you and your child will try to catch a lizard together?

 Water Play With Foil Stream